 Anton is part of a litigation team representing individual and organizational plaintiffs in Gruver, et al. v.
 Barton et al., which challenges Florida’s legislative action seeking to undermine Florida’s historic Amendment 4 ballot initiative that restored voting rights to approximately 1.4 million people with previous felony convictions.

-Anton Marino joined the ACLU of Florida in June 2019, after working in Maryland and Washington, DC, where they represented individuals in employment discrimination and whistleblower matters, involving claims under Title VII of the Civil Rights Act, the Rehabilitation Act, the Americans With Disabilities Act, the Age Discrimination in Employment Act, the Consumer Product Safety Improvement Act, and the National Defense Authorization Act’s enhancement of contractor protection from reprisal for disclosure of certain information.
-Anton also maintained a LGBTQ pro bono practice that assisted transgender persons seeking government-issued identity documents reflecting their authentic selves.
-Anton also publishes and presents on issues related to transgender employment discrimination.
+Anton previously practiced in Maryland and Washington, DC, where they represented individuals in employment discrimination and whistleblower matters, involving claims under Title VII of the Civil Rights Act, the Rehabilitation Act, the Americans With Disabilities Act, the Age Discrimination in Employment Act, the Consumer Product Safety Improvement Act, and the National Defense Authorization Act’s enhancement of contractor protection from reprisal for disclosure of certain information.
+Anton also assisted transgender persons seeking government-issued identity documents reflecting their authentic selves.
+And they publish and present on issues related to transgender employment discrimination.

 Before joining the ACLU, Anton worked for a law firm in Annapolis, Maryland and as an Assistant County Attorney in the Anne Arundel County Office of Law’s Government and Operations Section.
 They also worked for a criminal practice in the District of Columbia, briefing matters in the federal and District of Columbia’s appellate courts.
 After law school, Anton clerked for Associate Judge Michele D. Hotten during her tenure on the Court of Special Appeals of Maryland.